willmendesneto/ngx-skeleton-loader/README.md

 ## Using Skeleton as Attribute

-Dynamically computes the target component's height & width, and replaces with Skeleton Loader.
-This can reduces the amount of dummy layout code.
+Dynamically computes the target component's height & width, and replaces it with Skeleton Loader.
+This reduces the amount of dummy layout codes.

 **Attribute:**